adevyish/tumblr-utils/_tumblr_backup_101_mac.md

 3. It'll show a progress bar.
 Wait.
 Make some lunch.
 4. Posts will be saved to a folder named ***blogname*** inside your unzipped folder.

+### Options

 There are some options available if you want to save/not save certain things.
 For example:

 * Generate tag pages:

 		python tumblr_backup.py --tag-index blogname

 * Save audio and video from posts:

 		python tumblr_backup.py --save-video --save-audio blogname

 	As mentioned above, you'll need to have the python module for youtube-dl installed.

 * Don't save images from posts:

 		python tumblr_backup.py --skip-images blogname

 * Don't save reblogged posts:

 		python tumblr_backup.py --no-reblog blogname

 * Save only posts tagged with certain tags:

 		python tumblr_backup.py --tags=tag1,tag2 blogname

 You can combine the above options.

 You can also save only likes:

 	python tumblr_backup.py --likes blogname

 ### BONUS: Re-archive an already saved blog